-To build on Linux, the procedure would be similar:
+To build on Linux, the procedure is also to use the provided makefile:

 - 1. From a terminal window, change directory (cd) to the c/nas\dev subdirectory within the installation. - 2.
 Execute the top-level makefile using the 'make' command: